SharkFinPro/VulkanRenderer/README.md

 # Vulkan Renderer

-This project aims to create a 3D renderer utilizing the Vulkan API.
+This project focuses on developing a high-performance 3D renderer using the Vulkan API, leveraging its advanced features for optimal graphics rendering and resource management.

 🚧 This project is currently under construction 🚧